b3-exmo/b3-exmo.github.io/docs/Prophets/Brigham Young/index.md

 🎼 *We thank thee, o God, for a prophet...* 🎵

+&nbsp;

 ## Popularity
 > *Many wish for the time when President Brigham Young and his brethren will be relieved from attending to temporal matters, and attend to spiritual matters altogether.
 You will have to wait for this until we get into the spiritual world and have to deal with spirits.*

 — [Sanctification](https://scriptures.byu.edu/#:t11173:j07); Heber C. Kimball, [Journal of Discourses 7](https://scriptures.byu.edu/jod/pdf/JoD07/JoD07.pdf):18

 "I'm feeling dissatisfied with a theocratic dictator who is very open about talking of killing his followers."

 "Tough shit, wait til he dies before things will get any better."

 (ಠ_ಠ)